 Since the 1970s, Typography at Reading has built up unrivalled collections and archives relating to lettering, printing and graphic design.
 These are now regarded as being of international importance.
+Read our blog to find out how we use collections in teaching and research.

 University collections have supported our PhD research for many years.
 Students benefit from working alongside staff experiences in collections-based research, collections management, and exhibition curation and design.